A big house like this . . .

 By 1947 the third generation, James M. Ellis’s son J. Merida Ellis, had joined the family business.
 Father and son lived and worked on land in southeast Fort Worth that had been the ranch of James F. Ellis.

 In 1947 they platted three hundred acres of that land and began developing the Rolling Hills addition.

 But they held onto block 9 of the addition: 13.7 acres of the Ellis ranch.

 When James M. Ellis died in 1952 the third generation, J. Merida, took over the family real estate business.

 The third Ellis continued to develop Rolling Hills.

 The Star-Telegram interviewed Ellis in 1950.
-He said his father told him some history of the family land being developed as Rolling Hills: Caddo Indians had built a “guide mound” of rocks on the highest hill overlooking Sycamore Creek.
-The Indians used the mound as a lookout tower and landmark to guide them as they traveled.
+He said his father told him some history of the family land being developed as Rolling Hills: Caddo Native Americans had built a “guide mound” of rocks on the highest hill overlooking Sycamore Creek.
+The Caddo used the mound as a lookout tower and landmark to guide them as they traveled.

 Ellis said the mound had been torn down several years before, most of the rocks used to build nearby Glen Garden Country Club.

 He said the mound had been located in what by 1950 had become the backyard of Mr. and Mrs. Lawrence P. Hoover at 2300 Timberline Drive.

 Ellis said that some of the smaller rocks could still be found in the Hoover backyard.